febits/loguva/README.md

 # Loguva

-Loguva (Log + [Uva](https://en.wikipedia.org/wiki/Grape)) is a library that aims to include a simple and lightweight interface for logs.
+Loguva (Log + [Uva](https://en.wikipedia.org/wiki/Grape)) is a library that provides a simple and lightweight interface for logging.

 Features:
 - Multiple log destinations.